yinlongTh/English/Relative_Clause.md

 1. People
 <pre>
-- I met a woman <strong>who has the longest hair in the world</strong>.
+- I met a woman <strong>who has the longest hair in the world</strong>. :red_haired_woman:
 - People <strong>who don't want to go to shopping mall</strong> usually are bad people.
 - She is the person <strong>whom I love</strong>.
 </pre>

 2. Place
 <pre>
-- I want to be in a place <strong>where I can eat burgers</strong>.
+- I want to be in a place <strong>where I can eat burgers</strong>. :hamburger:
-- The USA <strong>where dreams are made from</strong> is the best country in North America.
+- The USA <strong>where dreams are made from</strong> is the best country in our planet. :ringed_planet:
 </pre>

 3. Object
 <pre>
-- Do not eat the orange <strong>which is already expired</strong>
+- Do not eat the orange <strong>which is already expired</strong>  :mandarin:
 - Can you help me bring the phone <strong>which is sitting on the desk</strong> ?
 </pre>